Luigi Tenco: Biography

 Tenco was interested in cinema and videomaking.
-In 1962 he began a short-lived cinematic experience, with Luciano Salce's movie La Cuccagna.
+In 1962, he began a short-lived cinematic experience, with Luciano Salce's movie La Cuccagna.
 He also collaborated on the soundtrack of the film, and introduced his friend Fabrizio De André (unknown at the time) through the song La ballata dell'eroe (Ballad for a hero).
 Director Luigi Comencini considered Tenco for the role of Bube in his film La ragazza di Bube, based on Carlo Cassola's novel.
 He ultimately chose George Chakiris, the West Side Story star, instead.
-During this period Tenco formed a strong friendship with the Genoese anarchist poet Riccardo Mannerini.
+During this period, Tenco formed a strong friendship with the Genoese anarchist poet Riccardo Mannerini.
 In 1963, however, his friendship with Gino Paoli broke up, due to a troubled relationship with the actress Stefania Sandrelli.

 Tenco's first LP, Ballate e Canzoni, was released in 1962.
 One of the songs, "Cara maestra" ("Dear Teacher"), was censored by the then-thriving Italian media censorship.
 For this song, he was banned from Rai for two years.
 The censors struck again in the following year, against his songs "Io sì" ("I Would"), considered too sexually explicit, and "Una brava ragazza" ("A Good Girl"), where Tenco express his admiration for a '60s "bad girl".
 In September 1964, he released "Ho capito che ti amo", a song written by him with musical arrangement by Ezio Leoni.
 It was released on the Italian record label Jolly as Side A of a 45 rpm, side B being "Io lo so già".
 In Argentina, "Ho capito che ti amo" was the soundtrack of the popular soap opera El amor tiene cara de mujer.

 In 1966, enduring a period of compulsory military service, he released "Un giorno dopo l'altro" (One Day after Another) for RCA.
-The military service did not stop him from traveling to Argentina together with Gianfranco Reverberi to meet the fans of El amor tiene cara de mujer.
+The military service did not stop him from travelling to Argentina together with Gianfranco Reverberi to meet the fans of El amor tiene cara de mujer.
 How he managed to arrive in Argentina while his passport was still in possession of the Italian Army is unknown.
-Moreover, under the military service one was not allowed to leave Italy and the punishment was detention, which he did not experience according to his service record book.
+Moreover, under the military service, one was not allowed to leave Italy, and the punishment was detention, which he did not experience according to his service record book.

 In Rome during the same year, he met and befriended the Italian-French singer Dalida.
-It was widely assumed that they became lovers, however, Tenco had a fiancée, Valeria, to whom a decade after his death many letters were discovered.
+It was widely assumed that they became lovers; however, Tenco had a fiancée, Valeria, to whom, a decade after his death, many letters were discovered.
 Tenco's mother also confirmed that he treated Dalida only as a good friend.
 Lino Patruno, a close friend of Tenco, described his relationship with Dalida as a 'marketing trick'.